Handy Summer Info

 TCDC_Summer-tips-info-BANNER_2023_WEB.jpg

-• You can still contact us 24/7 on 07 868 0200 or email customer.services@tcdc.govt.nz.
+• During this time, you can reach us 24/7 at 07 868 0200 or customer.services@tcdc.govt.nz

-• For more information on our district libraries (Thames, Tairua and Mercury Bay), see our Library page and follow them on Facebook.
+• For more information on our district libraries (Thames, Tairua and Mercury Bay), see our Library page and follow them on Facebook

-Thames Centennial Pool
+• Thames Centennial Pool is closed:

 • For more information, visit our Pool page.

-Kerbside Collections
+Summer Kerbside Collections

-Refuse and Recycling Transfer stations
+Refuse and Recycling Transfer Stations

 • We operate seven Refuse and Recycling Transfer Stations – at Thames, Coromandel Town, Matarangi, Whitianga, Tairua, Pāuanui and Whangamatā